Muriel-Salvan/AutoTest/README.md

 For example: `skyrim.esm/78433` for the NPC named Beirand in Skyrim Special Edition.

 A test run will:
+1. Put the player in god mode (as some NPCs can be hostile or knock the Player).
+2. Disable Combat AI, so that NPCs should not attack player.
+3. Disable Non-combat AI, so that NPCs should not initiate actions.
-1. Teleport the player to the test cell `AutoTest_TestHall`
+4. Teleport the player to the test cell `AutoTest_TestHall`
-2. Summon a copy of the NPC to be tested in front of him, without any inventory,
+5. Summon a copy of the NPC to be tested in front of him, without any inventory,
-3. Take a screenshot.
+6. Take a screenshot.

 Example of Run file for this test, in `SKSE\Plugins\StorageUtilData\AutoTest_NPCs_Run.json`:
 ```json